Chia-Network/chia-docs/docs/resources/faq.md

 :::info

 This functionality was first made available in Chia version 2.2.0, in [PR #17369](https://github.com/Chia-Network/chia-blockchain/pull/17369).
+Special thanks to [Felix Brucker](https://github.com/felixbrucker) for creating it!

 :::